 The ASTM requirements for a Phase I, the most recent of which is ASTM-E-1527-13.
 This is a rigid protocol and to protect the property owner, buyer, or lending institution.
 This “due diligence” protocol must be followed rigidly.
 It is almost a certainty that a price of $1,000 will not rise to the level of quality to satisfy the ASTM requirements and protect you with “due diligence” requirements as well.

-It is our belief that the lowest cost to do an ASTM valid and “due diligence” Phase I is in the range of about $2,000 to $4,000 unless it is an unusually large property or has a strong suspicion of environmental contamination (landfill, gas station, factory).
+It is our belief that the lowest cost to do an ASTM valid and “due diligence” Phase I is in the range of about $2,100 to $4,000 unless it is an unusually large property or has a strong suspicion of environmental contamination (landfill, gas station, factory).
 There is a reasonable ceiling amount for a Phase I as well.
 Remember it is only an assessment of the property and buildings and the possible impact of the neighbors.
 It is not a thorough building inspection, soil sampling or groundwater sampling.
 It is possible to include samples for items such as asbestos, lead, PCB’s oils, or building contents but these items are generally added to the scope upon request.
 From experience the maximum, except for extremely large or complex properties is about $8,000.

 As an ethical matter, Atlantic Environmental, Inc. generally recommends a Full Phase I Environmental Site Assessment according to ASTM-E-1527-13 rather than the more limited Pre-Phase 1 according to ASTM-E-1528-06 known as a “transaction screen.”
 It is our belief that a transaction screen does not fully satisfy the “due diligence” requirement under CERCLA.

 For further details, quotes or references, please contact Robert Sheriff directly at 1-800-344-4414 or e-mail us at email@example.com.

 Our primary service areas for Phase I Environmental Site Assessment (ESA) in compliance with ASTM-E-1527-13 are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.